varuas/freelance-exchange-spread/README.md

  - The code is easy to maintain and all configurations are externalized in a structured JSON format.
  - Modular approach to the addition of more exchanges (i.e. apart from ACX and BTCMarkets) - no modification of existing code needs to be done.
  - Exchange specific optimizations are done (e.g. for ACX, a single GET request polls the order book for all currency-pairs)

-### ToDos
- - [Optimization] Only poll those ccy pairs which are active on the BTC market
- - [Optimization] Alternative approach of BTC markets connector using semaphores